kedbin/myfirstpage/bg/about.md

-# Hi, my name is Edrian, and welcome to my ~test~site !
+# Hi, my name is Edrian, and welcome to my experimental site !

 ## I wanted to figure out how to make a website, and what you're seeing now is my humble attempt at one